jbsimple/simple-patches/readme.md

 - On all pages; CSS fix to get rid of light mode logo.
 - On all pages; CSS fix (that I shouldn't have to do) to fix page height issues not filling the full background.
 - On all pages; CSS fixes to alter some colors for better dark mode enhancement.

-Future Requests or Patches:
-- A button on images tab to remove all existing images.
-- A button on images tab to download all existing images into a zip.